conifer0us/SLES-Drone/README.md

 # SLES-Drone
 The homepage for the St. Luke's Episcopal School Robotics Drone Project.

 This repository was part of a project to create a working drone during the spring/summer of 2020.
-The scripts here handle wireless communication between a piloting computer and the drone, receiving command inputs over a local network and passing flight control commands to a controller board.
+The scripts here handle wireless communication between a piloting computer and the drone, sending and receiving command inputs over a local network and passing flight control commands to a controller board.

 # Cloning the Script